Domestic Battery by Strangulation in Florida

 Domestic Battery by Strangulation is a politically charged topic in Florida and is prosecuted aggressively - usually by specially trained prosecutors.

 Importantly, even though Domestic Battery by Strangulation cases are often the result of false accusations by spiteful partners, do not attempt to resolve a Domestic Battery by Strangulation case without an experienced attorney, because a conviction results in:

 - Treated as a Deportable Offense for Immigration Purposes;

 - Ineligible for Sealing or Expungement; and

 Penalties for Domestic Battery by Strangulation

-In Florida, the crime of Domestic Battery by Strangulation is classified as a Third Degree Felony punishable by up to five (5) years in prison, five (5) years of probation, and a $5,000 fine.
+In Florida, the crime of Domestic Battery by Strangulation is a Third Degree Felony and punishable by up to five (5) years in prison, five (5) years of probation, and a $5,000 fine.

-Domestic Battery by Strangulation is assigned a Level 6 offense severity ranking under Florida's Criminal Punishment Code and a judge may sentence a person convicted of Domestic Battery by Strangulation to probation, but may also impose a sentence up to the statutory maximum of five years in prison.
+Domestic Battery by Strangulation is assigned a Level 6 offense severity ranking under Florida's Criminal Punishment Code.
+A judge may sentence a person convicted of Domestic Battery by Strangulation to probation, but may also impose a sentence up to the statutory maximum of five years in prison.